 Both switches sync to popular apps that can control their respected companies line of smart home gadgets.
 Both also handle the basic function of turning on and off the switch to perfection.
 However, TP-Link’s Kasa app made setting up schedules, timers, and an away mode much easier.
 The WeMo app looked to have some more options available and perhaps the advanced users who got comfortable with the system might like it more, but for the basic stuff we’d use a light switch for, it’s the Kasa app all the way.

-Both the TP-Link Smart Wi-Fi Light Switch and the Belkin WeMo Light Switch work with the popular Amazon Alexa and Google Home smart speakers.
+Both the TP-Link Smart Light Switch and the WeMo Light Switch work with the popular Amazon Alexa and Google Home smart speakers.
 Both also have channels with IFTTT with loads of fun triggers and actions.
-Neither has Apple HomeKit compatibility.
-The only difference is that the WeMo works with Nest which is nice to have if you’re looking to have a fan turn on when the room hits a certain temperature or the lights turn off when you leave the house.
-So with that, it’s the WeMo by a hair.
+A recent update has now made the Wemo light switch Apple HomeKit compatible.
+A huge upgrade for those invested in the Apple ecosystem.
+Wemo also has Nest compatibility and wins this category by a good margin.

-As of this guide, the TP-Link light switch is at $40 compared to the WeMo sitting just under $47 at Amazon.
+As of this guide, the TP-Link light switch is at $35 compared to the WeMo sitting $40 at Amazon.
 We’d still like to see both devices drop into the $30 range at some point.
 But with devices that are so similar in everything they do, saving a few extra bucks adds up when switching over a home.
 In this case, TP-Link gets the edge.